aloisdeniel/silhouette/packages/silhouette_cli/README.md

 - Uses Dart instead of JavaScript/TypeScript
 - Runes are required (not optional like Svelte 5)
-- Compiles to dart:html instead of vanilla DOM APIs
+- Compiles to package:web instead of vanilla DOM APIs
+- Wasm-compatible through package:web
 - No component composition yet (single file components only)
 - No stores (use state directly)
 - No transitions/animations yet